scummvm/director-tests/D4-mac/README.md

 nonpuppetloop.dir: A non-puppet, looping sound should *not* loop if the sound channel is empty when the sound ends.

+nonpuppet_colorchange_test: score overrides background setting for non-puppet sprites.
+Push the button -> red bg, then autoswitches to transparent

 D4-BITD-Test: movie containing a 32bpp BITD sprite having 4 red blobs, must render correctly.

 castNum-puppets-setloc-moveable-d4: play with buttons and see the stats for configuration.